Steven Stayner's Kidnapping, Cary Stayner's Horrific Crimes and One Family's Unbelievable Story - E! Online

 He even had a regular babysitter for awhile, a single mom named Barbara Mathias, who ended up moving in with them for nine months.
 She later insisted she had no idea that "Dennis" wasn't Parnell's real son, that he even had a birth certificate for the boy.
 He and her son Lloyd played together.

-"I was really struck by the impact that Steven had in the years he was living as Dennis," Dimmock told E! of revisiting that unfathomable part of his childhood.
+"I was really struck by the impact that Steven had in the years he was living as Dennis," series director Dimmock told E! of revisiting that unfathomable part of his childhood.
 "He assumed that identity because he [had to], you know, what would any of us do with that choice, and he was just a young kid.
 But to see that all of these people continued to think about him and remember him, and feel so much guilt for not knowing—although I don't know how any of them could have known—I think that was really impactful to see."

 Even though missing fliers circulated all over the place, including some of the schools Steven attended, no one ever came forward to say they recognized him.